amboltio/emily-cli/demos/text-recognition/README.md

 }
 ```

-## Performing training, evaluation and predication
+## Performing training, evaluation and prediction
-The repository includes a pre-trained model, hence you can run evaluation or predication without training a model first.
+The repository includes a pre-trained model, hence you can run evaluation or prediction without training a model first.
 However for continuity, how to send a training request will initially be explained followed by evaluation and lastly prediction.
 **Attention**: The very first time you start the server it may take a while to start.
 This is because it is downloading lools from the [NLTK toolkit](https://www.nltk.org/).

 ### Training